OpenBB-finance/OpenBB/website/content/sdk/reference/qa/calculate_adjusted_var.md

 ---
 title: calculate_adjusted_var
-description: This docusaurus page explains the calculation of adjusted VaR, which takes into account skew and kurtosis.
+description: "This docusaurus page explains the calculation of adjusted VaR, which" takes into account skew and kurtosis.
 It includes the explanation of the source code, parameters used, and what the function returns.
 keywords: